Does Publix Drug Test? In this article, we’ll explain the drug testing process at Publix stores, Publix distribution, and Publix manufacturing.

 While warehouse work at many companies can be low-paid, at Publix, the rates are good.
 One of the better opportunities on offer is Warehouse Selector.

 As a Warehouse Selector, the more efficiently you work, the more you get paid.
-Plus, you get perks, including free hot meals, employee discount, tuition reimbursement, a 401(k), a free stock ownership plan, paid vacation, paid parental leave, paid sick days, and health insurance.
+Plus, you get perks, including free hot meals, employee discounts, tuition reimbursement, a 401(k), a free stock ownership plan, paid vacation, paid parental leave, paid sick days, and health insurance.

 Once you’ve established a good track record in the warehouse, if you want to, you can apply to become a Publix truck driver.